byui-cit/learning-modules/modules/js/organizing-functions/ponder1.md

 1. Display input box for user to enter grades along with a button to kick off the calculation.
 2. Add an event listener to the button that will do the following when clicked:
    1. Get the string of grades from the input
-   2. Convert the string to an array (String.split(',')), clean up any extra spaces, and make the grades all uppercase.
+   2. Convert the string to an array (`String.split(',')`), clean up any extra spaces, and make the grades all uppercase.
-   3. Do a lookup on each grade to convert it to it's point value (ie A = 4.0)
+   3. Do a lookup on each grade to convert it to it's point value (for example A = 4.0)
    4. Total up all the point values, and divide by the number of grades to get the GPA
    5. Output the GPA to the browser

 ## Steps

-1. Start by creating two files in the sandbox: gpa.html, and gpa.js.
+1. Start by creating two files in your editor: gpa.html, and gpa.js.
 Just like before add the HTML for a basic page, and a script element linking our JS to our HTML
-2. Copy the following HTML into the <body> of your HTML file:
+2. Copy the following HTML into the `<body>` of your HTML file:

 ```html
 <h1>GPA Calculator</h1>